kensnyder/jqplugin-template/src/README.md

 	<% }); %>
 </table>

-Also note that default options can be overwritten by altering `$.<%- pkg.constructor %>.defaultOptions`.
+Also note that default options can be overwritten by altering `$.<%- pkg.constructor_name %>.defaultOptions`.

 Events
 -